OlesenJonas/PlaylistFilterForSpotify/README.md

     thats how long they last currently, enough for me
   - api requests limit
 - Fuzzy-String comparisons for searching
-- Filtering based on Genre
 - Resize "Split" between both Tables
 - Loading more Font ranges (and a Font that supports them) (Arabic, Chinese, etc.)
 - Make loading the covers safer (currently pretty unsafe with .death()-ed threads, no guarantee they finish
 - Hide individual columns of the tables
-- Use comma to search for multiple strings
 - Better (looking) UI